It is easily said and harder to do. When a situation is overwhelming terms like “self help” and “empowerment” can be suffocating.

 Thank you to everyone who has been involved for the past decades.

 There are many legal bodies utilising the pro bono model of legal advice.

 Advocate a charity that finds free legal assistance from volunteer barristers celebrated 25 years of their pro bono services this year.
 In an interview released by Advocate this week Mrs Justice Maura McGowan tell us “people need to be able to enforce their rights to protect their rights and to that end need the assistance of the legal profession.”

 Mrs Justice Maura McGowan DBE talks to barrister Sabina Khan about the many

 advantages (including biscuits) gained by doing pro bono work.
 Video courtsey of Advocate.

 Advocate hope is that in the future they will no longer be needed as everyone will have representation and not pro bono assistance.

 We need people to access representation

 Another strand of the South West London Law Centres is free advice and representation as part of the Duty Advice Scheme.
 The Duty Advice Scheme is separate to pro bono work and is delivered by our housing case workers in county courts across south west London.
-The Duty Advice Scheme was born out of Lord Web’s 1996 report entitled “Access to Justice”
+The Duty Advice Scheme was born out of the 290th recommendation of Lord Woolf’s 1996 final report on “Access to Justice.“

 We know that the number of housing cases being sent to court by a lender or landlord are increasing but the numbers of tenants or homeowners coming to court has decreased.
 This week I met with Katy Forkah (our Head of Legal Service and Housing Solicitor) to discuss why people at risk of loosing their homes are not attending court to access a hearing, free representation or advice from South West London Law Centres.